caviar-md/caviar/README.md

 1. **Compile Time Bugs**: Ideally, no errors or bugs should surface during the compilation of any release version of CAVIAR.
 If such issues arise, it is likely tied to discrepancies in compiler or library versions.

 2. **Run Time Bugs**: If CAVIAR's interpreter reports an 'ERROR' message, please review your script for potential errors.
 In the case of a segmentation fault, you can employ gdb to investigate the core file and pinpoint the issue.
 Once identified, don't hesitate to contact us, providing your script for assistance.
-Another type of bug may manifest as system freezes during an MPI run.

 3. **Result Bugs**: Should your simulation results deviate from expectations in a standard test simulation, there may be parameter configuration issues in your scripts.
 Additionally, there's a slim possibility that the implemented algorithm might not fully support the physics of your specific problem.